 AccountsPrep integrated companies.

 The use of cash expense batches is particularly useful where the client is registered for VAT (or GST or Sales Tax) and you need to record the tax amounts for reporting or tax return purposes.

 Key Things to Remember

 We purposely do not offer the ability for accounts payable/receivable functionality.
-Our application is all about fast write-ups for simple clients who don't operate their own creditors/debtors ledgers (via accounting software) as such.
+Our application is all about fast write-ups for clients who don't operate their own creditors/debtors ledgers (via accounting software) as such.